Ville34/Robofriends/README.md

-This small project was part of an Udemy course called Zero to mastery: Full stack developer.
-It is really small and simple, and it is the first project using react
+ROBOFRIENDS
+A small project using react.
+The main purpose of this app is to be an exercise for me to learn how to make a search filter.